ohare93/immich-auto-uploader/README.md

 # Immich Auto-Uploader

-A Gren application that automatically monitors directories for images and videos, uploads them to a self-hosted Immich instance, and archives the uploaded files.
+A Python application that automatically monitors directories for images and videos, uploads them to a self-hosted Immich instance, and archives the uploaded files.

 ## Features